 Creative Works Studio

-Creative Works Studio was founded in 1998 and pioneered by an occupational therapist and practicing artist who could envision the benefit of combining both occupational therapy practice and the arts.
-Creative Works Studio is a community-based rehabilitative therapeutic program offering healing and recovery through the creative arts for people living with severe and persistent mental illness.
+Creative Works Studio was pioneered by an occupational therapist and practising artist who envisioned combining occupational therapy and the arts.
+The Studio is a community-based therapeutic program offering healing and recovery through the arts for people living with severe and persistent mental illness.

-The Studio receives clients from mental health agencies across Toronto and helps them make a comfortable return to an active life in the larger community.
-The Studio provides a non-judgmental environment where each person is treated as an artist first and is encouraged to reach their highest skill level and potential through purposeful and inspiring creative art initiatives.
-As a result, their life skills and ability to cope in the larger community also improve.
+The Studio welcomes clients from mental health agencies and helps them return to an active life.
+Each person is treated as an artist first and is encouraged to reach their highest potential through inspiring arts initiatives.
+Their life skills and ability to cope in the community also improve as a result.

-The Studio is actively involved in mental health research and in community and educational outreach as a means of disseminating information and reducing the stigma of mental illness.
+The Studio is involved in mental health research and in community and educational outreach to reduce the stigma of mental illness.

-• Men and women between the ages of 18 to 80, who come from diverse educational and socio-economic backgrounds.
+• Men and women come from diverse educational and socio-economic backgrounds

 Art Gems is the annual fundraising art auction in support of Creative Works Studio.
-Since 2007, your generosity and support has enabled Art Gems to raise over $1.5 million for this life-changing mental health outreach program in downtown Toronto.
-Together we are making positive change in the lives of the many Studio members, who, through this rehabilitative therapeutic program, experience healing, increased self-esteem and the return of important life skills through their participation in the arts.
+Since 2007, your generosity and support has enabled Art Gems to raise more than $1.5 million for this life-changing mental health outreach program.
+Together we promote positive change in the lives of the many Studio members, who experience healing, increased self-esteem through their participation in the arts.